smartsdk/dataModels/Building/doc/introduction.md

 + [Building](../Building/doc/spec.md).
 A Building is a human build structure where different activities occur related to living, working, healing and so on.
-+ [BuildingType](../BuildingType/doc/spec.md).
-It represents a hierarchy
-    of Building types.

 + [BuildingOperation](../BuildingOperation/doc/spec.md).
 It captures
     automated operations that may be ongoing within a building.